ReqRest/ReqRest-Documentation/doc/articles/getting-started.md

     internal TodosInterface(RestClient restClient)
         : base(restClient) { }

-    // Every RestInterface is responsible of building up the URL which is ultimately going protected override UrlBuilder BuildUrl(UrlBuilder baseUrl) =>
+    protected override UrlBuilder BuildUrl(UrlBuilder baseUrl) =>
         baseUrl / "todos";
 }
 ```

-Two things are happening here:
+Two important things are happening here:

-First of all, the `TodosInterface` expects a @"ReqRest.RestClient" instance which immediately gets
+First of all, the @"ReqRest.RestInterface" expects a @"ReqRest.RestClient" instance in the constructor.
-passed to the base class.
-This client is required by the interface, because it needs to read out
-certain values from the client's configuration, e.g. the @"ReqRest.RestClientConfiguration.BaseUrl".
+ReqRest uses this client to read out the configured @"ReqRest.RestClientConfiguration.BaseUrl".

 In addition, every class inheriting from @"ReqRest.RestInterface" must override the
 @"ReqRest.RestInterface.BuildUrl(ReqRest.Builders.UrlBuilder)" method.
-This method is used by
-ReqRest to build up the final URL for a request against this interface.
+Every request which is created using this interface class will be made against the URL which is built
+in this method. <br/>
-As you can see, the `TodosInterface` appends the `"todos"` string to a given `baseUrl`.
+As you can see in the code above, the method receives a single parameter, the `baseUrl`.
-In this example, `baseUrl` will always come directly from the `JsonPlaceholderClient` which means
+In this example, the `baseUrl` comes straight from the `JsonPlaceholderClient` and is thus
-that is is going to be `https://jsonplaceholder.typicode.com`.
-The `BuildUrl` method above transforms this URL to `https://jsonplaceholder.typicode.com/todos`.
+`https://jsonplaceholder.typicode.com`.
+The `TodosInterface` then appends the `"todos"` string which
+leads to the final URL `https://jsonplaceholder.typicode.com/todos`.

 > [!NOTE]
 > The slash in `baseUrl / "todos"` is syntactic sugar replacing the @"ReqRest.Builders.UriBuilderExtensions.AppendPath*"